mhoffrog/onedev-manual/pages/concepts.md

 ### Job Workspace

-Workspace is the working directory where job executes its commands.
+Workspace is the working directory inside job container where job commands are executed.
 Repository and dependency files (if there is any) will be retrieved into this directory.
-Artifact/report publishing will also be based on this directory
+Artifact/report will also be published based on this directory

 ### Build